 Building Capacity: Providing Training and Support to Schools

 One important effort was providing support to Roosevelt Middle School, where Principal Cliff Hong was committed to making his school a model for how chronic absence could be turned around.
 Within the course of one school year, the combination of a data-driven focus on attendance, personalized early outreach, support from community partners, and a generally healthier school climate has helped cut Roosevelt’s chronic absence rate from 15 to 8 percent, as the school’s Academic Performance Index (API) score climbed by 30 points!

 By Fall 2012, Smith brought on a new Associate Superintendent for the Family, School, Community Partnerships department, Curtiss Sarikey, who took responsibility for embedding a dual focus on reducing chronic absence and decreasing suspensions into district practice, operations and professional development.
 A key first step was expanding the staff of the Attendance and Discipline Support Services division.

 Staff members work in attendance teams at each school; they have a process to follow.
 They know the district policy on chronic absence and truancy and what steps to take at every point to help students improve attendance.
 With support, school teams are able to develop site-based plans for how they will interrupt patterns of chronic absence.

 Other district office resources have also been aligned to support schools in reducing chronic absence.
 Through the work of family liaisons in the Office of Family Engagement, an initial cohort of six schools are working to engage parents to improve student outcomes and reduce chronic absence.

 Forging Community Partnerships

-While much was being done within the school district, vital community partnerships were being forged.
-“We have to take collective responsibility,” Smith says.
+While much was being done within the school district, vital community partnerships have developed, as well.
 The school district works with the Oakland Education Cabinet, which brings together education, business and labor leaders, social service agencies, higher education leaders, workforce development providers and foundations to address Oakland’s critical education needs.

 The Oakland Housing Authority, which serves on the committee, exemplifies how community partners can make a difference.
-For the past two years, the Oakland Housing Authority has been committed to partnering with the school district and working directly with schools to support chronically absent children who live in public subsidized housing.
+For the past three years, the Oakland Housing Authority (OHA) has been committed to partnering with the school district and working directly with schools to support chronically absent children who live in public subsidized housing.

 Getting the Message Out to Parents

-During the first quarter of 2013, the district is also sponsoring a series of summits that educate parents about the negative effects of missing too many days of school and empower them to take concrete steps to help their children.
+The Alameda County district attorney, along with district staff and members of the Education Cabinet, hand-delivered “Every Day Counts” attendance toolkits — which contained letters to parents, awards certificates, and other materials—to school principals and encouraged them to make attendance a priority in their schools.
+During the first quarter of 2013, the district sponsored a series of summits that educate parents about the negative effects of missing too many days of school and empower them to take concrete steps to help their children.

 Results to date

-In fewer than four years, OUSD has moved from a district with a few outlier schools with promising practices driven by site level leadership to a school system with a district-wide approach to reducing chronic absence.
+In fewer than five years, OUSD has moved from a district with a few outlier schools with promising practices driven by site level leadership to a school system with a district-wide approach to reducing chronic absence.